 $ kubectl krew install --manifest=foo.yaml --archive=foo.tar.gz

---manifest flag specifies a custom manifest rather than picking it up from
+--manifest flag specifies a custom manifest rather than using

 --archive overrides the download

 uses a local

 If the installation fails, run the command again with

 -v=4 flag to see the